Follow Us :

 Tip-1: Use non-polar stationary phase

-HPLC Column with non-polar stationary phases with high carbon loading are suitable for the separation of the basic compound in reverse-phase chromatographic mode.
-Hence priority should be given to C18 and C8.
+HPLC columns with non-polar stationary phases with high carbon loading are suitable for the separation of the basic compound in reverse-phase chromatographic mode.
+Hence, priority should be given to C18 and C8.

 Tip-2: Keep the pH of the mobile basic